Ethra8/history_beyond_myth/README.md

 - The historical investigation exposed in this site has been going on for many years, and will continue to go on, updating whatever new coincidences are found on this matter.
 - This site is useful for anyone who might be interested in history, and/or in myths and legends in general, and most particularly, the Matter of Britain and the Arthurian cycle.
 - The users of this site will be able to sign up in order to receive a monthly newsletter containing any new findings during the ongoing investigation, as well as interesting events sorrounding myths and/or history from the Early Middle Ages around Europe.
-- The users of this site who have already signed up will also be able to share any findings of their own, by sending the file of their choice through the form provided in the contact page.
+- The users of this site who have already signed up will also be able to share any findings of their own related to the Matter of Britain, by sending the file of their choice through the form provided in the contact page.

 ## TABLE OF CONTENTS
 - [HISTORY BEYOND MYTH](#history-beyond-myth)